ooo-dev-code/ooo-dev-code/README.md

+# I have encountered some health's issues so between 14 October and "unknown", i will code a bit less

 -><b> Hi, I am ooo-dev-code

 -> I am a big lover of quantum physics.
 I learn more and more about it everyday and I enjoy it very much.